 The 1JJ Swiss is the official deck used in Troccas tournaments (a Swiss variant of the Italian game of tarocchi.)
 The substitution of Junon and Jupiter was a politically correct adjustment intended not to offend either over-zealous Catholics or over-zealous protestants.

-Created for the James Bond Film, Live and Let Die 1973.
+Originally created for the James Bond Film, Live and Let Die 1973.
 Not created by a tarot reader.

-Le Tarot Noir created by Matthieu Hackiere 2013.
+Shown: Le Tarot Noir created by Matthieu Hackiere 2013.

 Notice the Two of Cups taking root, and death and the fool facing one another.

 Notice the Fool and The Death card and how they have the opportunity to face one another if they fell in the correct sequence.
 The Soprafino deck also presents them this way.

 The Fool and Death facing one another is rare, and random in decks, but it is my own personal opinion that it had always been the original plan, as they share an interesting relationship.
 The Fool is the card with no number and Death is a card with no name.
 The Fool is a liberated individual, and what is more liberating than Death?

 Le Tarot Noir is a modern deck, that is not super strict about the Marseille tradition, but it was created by someone who had done their research.
 If you like this deck and want to buy it you might curse me out a bit because it isn’t readily available in the US unless you buy it on ebay, and it’s likely to cost in excess of $100.00 USD.

 Antoine Court de Gébelin 1725-1784 - A French Mason, he was the first to speculate that tarot originated in Ancient Alexandria, Egypt.
 He proposed that the cards were a kind of book, (Book of Thoth) and contained all the secrets of the universe.

 These ideas arose out of a scientific and increasingly educated and secular population that was learning about the world.
 He created a tarot for his own purposes but he never published it.